What to Do About Having a Female Stalker?

 Having a stalker is a serious problem, and DoNotPay is glad to provide help with fixing it once and for all, but it is not the only thing we can do for you.
 Most people struggle daily with an avalanche of administrative and legal issues that they do not know how to solve.
 Sometimes they don’t even think it’s possible to do anything about these troubles, so they let them slide, while their wallets suffer the consequences.

 You don’t have to sacrifice your time, money, and energy to overcome bureaucratic obstacles.
 Let DoNotPay fix them for you.
-All you need to do is sit on your sofa, open DoNotPay in your web browser or download the iPhone app, and get instant help with dozens of issues that mess with your daily zen.
+All you need to do is sit on your sofa, open DoNotPay in your web browser, and get instant help with dozens of issues that mess with your daily zen.
 Some of the things DoNotPay can do for you are: